AdobeDocs/destination-sdk.en/help/configuration-options.md

 Customers will be able to activate data from Adobe Experience Platform to your destination via HTTP exports.
 The server configuration contains information about the server receiving the messages (the server on your side).

-This process delivers user data as a series of JSON formatted messages to your destination platform.
+This process delivers user data as a series of HTTP messages to your destination platform.
 The parameters below form the HTTP server specs template.

 |Parameter | Type | Description|
 |---|---|---|